7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 I imagine this should also work on windows, but it is untested, let me know if it doesnt

+Furthermore I imagine this will also work with some other N64 cart saves, ones that need byte swapping every 4 bytes, but I havents gotten around to testing this yet.
+If you do test it, let me know =D

 (This does not currently work with all emulators)